toolleeo/cli-apps/README.md

 * [aria2](https://github.com/aria2/aria2) - Lightweight and easy-to-use download utility; it supports HTTP/HTTPS, FTP, SFTP, BitTorrent, Metalink and multiple sources; cross-platform.
 * [croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another.
 * [curl](https://github.com/curl/curl) - A tool and library for transferring data with URL syntax; supports a lot of protocols.
-* [Deluge](https://git.deluge-torrent.org/deluge) - A lightweight, Free Software, cross-platform BitTorrent client; a terminal curses interface, web interface and command line client can connect to a running daemon to manage torrent downloads.
 * [ffsend](https://github.com/timvisee/ffsend) - Easily and securely share files from the command line.
 A fully featured Firefox Send client.
 * [Jitter](https://github.com/sharpcdf/jitter) - A repository-oriented binary manager for Linux, Jitter searches through online repository (currently only on GitHub) for releases with .tar.gz, .tgz, .zip or .AppImage assets.
 * [lftp](https://github.com/lavv17/lftp) - "Sophisticated ftp/http client, and a file transfer program supporting a number of network protocols"; support for bookmarks and mirroring features.
-* [Mabel](https://github.com/smmr-software/mabel) - Deriving its name from the Hebrew word "מבול," meaning flood, deluge, or (loosely) torrent, Mabel is a fancy BitTorrent client for the terminal.
 * [Magic Wormhole](https://github.com/warner/magic-wormhole) - The program allows transfer arbitrary-sized files and directories (or short pieces of text) from one computer to another The two endpoints are identified by using identical human-readable codes.
 * [Nextcloud share URL downloader](https://github.com/aertslab/nextcloud_share_url_downloader) - Download files from and list content of NextCloud (password protected) share directly from the command line without needing a webbrowser.
 * [OnionShare](https://github.com/onionshare/onionshare) - "An open source tool that lets you securely and anonymously share a file of any size."